yzouag/yzouag.github.io/_pages/projects.md

 ---
-title: Project
+title: Projects
-layout: collection
+layout: category
-permalink: /projects/
+permalink: /categories/project/
-collection: projects
-entries_layout: grid
+entries_layout: list
-classes: wide
+taxonomy: project
 ---

-Sample document listing for the collection `_projects`.
+This part is to put a brief intro to all my projects.